sebastianbergmann/phpunit-documentation-english/src/fixtures.rst

 The ``@backupGlobals`` annotation that is discussed in :ref:`appendixes.annotations.backupGlobals` can be used to control the backup and restore operations for global variables.
-Alternatively, you can provide a blacklist of global variables that are to be excluded from the backup and restore operations like this
+Alternatively, you can provide a list of global variables that are to be excluded from the backup and restore operations like this

 .. code-block:: php

     class MyTest extends TestCase
     {
-        protected $backupGlobalsBlacklist = ['globalVariable'];
+        protected $backupGlobalsExcludeList = ['globalVariable'];

         // ...
     }

 .. admonition:: Note

-   Setting the ``$backupGlobalsBlacklist`` property inside e.g. the ``setUp()`` method has no effect.
+   Setting the ``$backupGlobalsExcludeList`` property inside e.g. the ``setUp()`` method has no effect.

 The ``@backupStaticAttributes`` annotation discussed in